Exercise Solutions

 File Properties

-info Use example_files/text_files directory for input files used in the following exercises, unless otherwise specified.
+info Use the example_files/text_files directory for input files used in the following exercises, unless otherwise specified.

 info Create a temporary directory for exercises that may require you to create some files and directories.
 You can delete such practice directories afterwards.